It’s amazing what a big difference a few little extras can make on a card. For instance, take a look at these two sympathy cards…

 You can keep this card simple or step it up a little.

-- Tips for embossing the background with the Tin Tile Embossing Folder: It’s easier to emboss a piece and add it to your card front than to emboss the entire card front.
+- Tips for embossing the background: It’s easier to emboss a piece and add it to your card front than to emboss the entire card front.
 When you have a deep texture like this it would warp your card.
 Stampin’ Up! recommends that you spritz your card stock lightly with water first so that your card stock doesn’t crack.
 I did not do this and my card stock didn’t crack, but if your’s does give the water trick a try!

 - Step it up by sponging ink over the top of your embossed piece.
 The raised images will collect more of the ink and create some nice shading that gives your card even more texture and dimension.
 For this card, I sponged Crumb Cake ink over top with a Sponge Brayer.
+You could also use a stamping sponge or sponge daubers.
 Sponge a little extra around the edges too.

 - Use the same color card base as your embossed background.
 I just love this subtle look for the base of my cards.